JackOfMostTrades/aws-kms-pkcs11/README.md

 critical: no
 EOF
 ```

-After config you can use the p11tool command to list some helpful info
+After this configuration you can use the p11tool command to list some helpful info

 ```
 p11tool --list-tokens
 p11tool --list-token-urls